ivn-maria/Modern-DevOps-Practices-Project/README.md

 ### Security

-Task: integrate static code analysis (SAST) tools into the Cl pipeline
+Task: integrate static code analysis tools into the Cl pipeline

 Process: This includes using SAST tools for static code analysis.
 I implemented in the workflow the following security checks: gitleaks for hardcoded secrets, SonarCloudScan and SnykScan.
-For SonarCloudScan and SnykScan I created tokens, as variables to grant access.
-They are executed in parallel with the unit tests.
+For SonarCloudScan and SnykScan I created tokens, as variables to grant access to the security tools.
+They are executed in parallel with the unit tests in the pipeline.

 SDLC phase: Operate (it is an ongoing consideration throughout the SDLC but becomes critical during the operational phase)